 Best Boutique Hotels In Rome

-Finding the Best Places To Stay In Rome can be a bit overwhelming for even the most seasoned traveler.
+Finding the Best Place To Stay In Rome can be a bit overwhelming for even the most seasoned traveler.
 Rome has been on my bucket list for years.
-I remember reading about Rome in all of the history books and allowing your imagination to take away to a time when Julius Ceasar declared himself dictator for life.

-I rounded up six of the most luxurious places to stay in Rome so you can plan your Ultimate Roman Vacation in one of these ultra-luxurious hotels.
+I rounded up six of the most luxurious and best boutique hotels in Rome so you can plan your Ultimate Roman Vacation in one of these ultra-luxurious hotels.

 The enduringly glamorous Hotel de Russie is a captivating mix of old and new, blending modern design with classical architecture.
 Hotel de Russie is also located on Via Del Babuino, close to the Spanish Steps, the beautiful hotel has striking views over Piazza del Popolo in the center of Rome.